pgadmin-org/pgadmin4/docs/en_US/tree_control.rst

   control.
 * Click the minus sign (-) to the left of a node to close that node.

+You can also **drag and drop** certain objects to the Query Tool which can save time in typing long object names.
+Text containing the object name will be fully qualified with schema.
+Double quotes will be added if required.
+For functions and procedures, the function name along with parameter names will be pasted in the Query Tool.

 Access context-sensitive menus by right-clicking on a node of the tree control to perform common tasks.
 Menus display options that include one or more of the following selections (options appear in alphabetical order):